abp012/Word-Character-Count/README.md

 # Word-Character-Count
-This Project helps us to count number of word and Character in the given input
+This Project helps us to count number of word and Character in the user input